TMD/TMJ Treatment in Rochester, MN

 Corrective Dental Treatment

 A poor bite alignment or jaw position is often a contributing factor for TMD, or can even be the primary cause of this dental issue.
-If your dentist believes that your jaw or tooth position is causing your TMD, they may recommend that you have corrective dental treatment with orthodontics such as braces or Invisalign.
+If Dr. Greenslade believes that your jaw or tooth position is causing your TMD, he may recommend that you have corrective dental treatment with orthodontics such as braces or Invisalign.
 Along with lifestyle changes, corrective dental treatment is often enough to completely eliminate TMD.

 Medication

 In some cases, medications like corticosteroids may be injected directly into the joint to help relieve inflammation and encourage healing.
-The specific medication and treatment required to treat TMD will vary depending on the needs of each patient.
+The specific medication and treatment we recommend to treat TMD varies depending on the needs of each patient.

 headache icon